Skip to content

 Defined benefit funds

-A short-term contributions holiday may be granted if the fund has enough assets to meet the employee benefits without any further employer contributions.
-An actuary must review the fund’s assets to work out if this is possible.
+A short-term contributions holiday may be granted if the fund has enough assets to meet the employee benefits without any further employer contributions; an actuary must review the fund’s assets to work out if this is possible.

 Also consider…